Kulsoom Nawaz passes away

 LONDON/LAHORE: Begum Kulsoom Nawaz, the wife of former prime minister Nawaz Sharif, passed away on Tuesday after battling cancer.

-Begum Kulsoom was under treatment at London's Harley Street Clinic since June 2017 after being diagnosed with lymphoma (throat) cancer.
+Begum Kulsoom had been under treatment at London's Harley Street Clinic since June 2017 after being diagnosed with lymphoma (throat) cancer.
 She was placed on life support Monday night as her health deteriorated.

 Sources at the clinic said she had developed a complication in her lungs.
 "She had been responding well without the ventilator until last night," the sources said.

 Sources at the Adiala Jail in Rawalpindi said Nawaz, his daughter Maryam Nawaz and son-in-law Capt Safdar had been informed about the tragic loss.
-They will attend the funeral, as sources at the interior ministry said parole will be granted parole for Begum Kulsoom's funeral, said sources at the interior ministry said they would be granted parole from the time of Begum Kulsoom's funeral prayers till her burial.
+They will attend the funeral, interior ministry sources said.

 But after Nawaz was first imprisoned following a military coup in 1999, Begum Kulsoom stepped into the limelight.
 She took over leadership of the party, defying house arrest to attend street rallies standing up to military dictator Gen Pervez Musharraf courageously and demanding her husband’s release.
 Nawaz was eventually allowed to go into exile in Saudi Arabia in 2007.